Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "Thank you, sir."

 Yeego cleared his throat the way Gaoians did.
 It sounded more like a sneeze than anything else.
-"So...What happens next?" he asked.
+"So...
+What happens next?" he asked.

 Landry gave him an unreadable look from behind his sunglasses.
 "There’s no time to stand on ceremony.
 I’m assuming command.
 You and Lieutenant Kovač will tell Great Father Daar and me absolutely everything about the surrounding area.
 Our mission is to expand and hold a safe zone free of biodrones and begin training your Clanless up into an effective fighting force.
 As soon as I’m satisfied that I know everything I need to, the SOR technicians will return to Farthrow, and the Royal Navy personnel will be evacuated to Cimbrean."